 What is Golfer’s Elbow?

-Golfer’s elbow is a condition that causes pain and inflammation to the tendons connecting the forearm to the elbow.
-This condition is typically caused by an overuse of the forearm, wrist and arm, resulting in tiny tears in your tendons, causing wrist, elbow and forearm pain.
 The pain caused by Golfer’s elbow generally begins at the bony bump on the inside of your elbow and can radiate outwards, spreading into your forearm and wrist.
 While Golfer’s elbow sounds like a sports injury, approximately 90% of people with Golfer’s elbow develop it as a result of non-sports related reason.

 What Causes Golfer’s Elbow?

 Golfer’s Elbow is generally caused by overuse injury, where repeated movements, especially forceful wrist and finger movements lead to excess or repeated stress, damaging your muscles and tendons.
-In addition, poor form when lifting, throwing or hitting, or failing to warm up appropriately before vigorous sporting activities may contribute to the development of Golfer’s elbow.

 Common activities and occupations involved in the development of Golfer’s elbow include:

-• Racket sports such as tennis or badminton.
-Repeated usage of improper form and strokes may cause damage to your tendon.
+• Racket sports such as tennis or badminton - Repeated usage of improper form and strokes may cause damage to your tendon.
 Using a racket that does not suit you, such as one that is too small or too heavy can also result in injuries.

-• Throwing sports such as baseball and softball.
-These sports require repetitive motions from your wrist, forearm and elbow, making players prone to injuries that can contribute to the development of Golfer’s elbow.
+• Throwing sports such as baseball and softball - These sports require repetitive motions from your wrist, forearm and elbow, making players prone to injuries that can contribute to the development of Golfer’s elbow.

-• Weight training.
-Improper form and technique when lifting can lead to injury.
+• Weight training - Improper form and technique when lifting can lead to injury.
 In the case of Golfer’s elbow, weightlifting activities involving the curling of the wrist may put you at risk.
 For example, curling the wrists when doing a bicep curl may overload the elbow muscles and tendons.

-• Forceful, repetitive occupational movements involving the forearm, elbow and wrist.
-These are common in fields such as construction, plumbing and carpentry.
+• Forceful, repetitive occupational movements involving the forearm, elbow and wrist - These are common in fields such as construction, plumbing and carpentry.

 Symptoms of Golfer’s Elbow